(Contributing Editor: Tomasz Paluch)

 ANY COMPETITION: Ford C-Max: +1 Taller euro-crossover packaging, available plug-in BEV; Hyundai Ioniq: +1 sportback and available plug-in BEV, Toyota Prius: +1 traditional hybrid experience, genuine hatchback cargo space, available plug-in BEV; Toyota RAV4 Hybrid: +1 upscale cabin finish, ride compliance, road clearance.

-BOTTOM LINE: Laudable first attempt at ground-up gas-electric hybrid vehicle by Kia results in a stylish, urban & suburban usable, reasonably efficient value driven package.
+BOTTOM LINE: Laudable first attempt at ground-up gas-electric hybrid vehicle by Kia results in a stylish value of efficient urban & suburban adventure usefulness.